open-sauced/maintainer-intro-course/your-team.md

 ## Granting Team Permissions

-Each team should have a specific set of permissions that allow them to do what they need to for the team to be successful.
+Each team should have a specific set of permissions that allow them to do what they need to succeed.
 Here are some common permissions that teams might need:

 ### Repository-Specific Permissions